day8/re-frame/docs/Effects.md

 Then the function we registered for `:butterfly` would be called to handle that effect.
 And it would be called with the parameter "Flapping".

 So, terminology:
-- `:butterfly` is known as an "effect key"
+- `:butterfly` is an "effect key"
-- and the function registered is known as an "effect handler"
+- and the function registered is an "effect handler"

 ### Writing An Effect Handler

 A word of advice - make them as simple as possible, and then simplify them further.
 You don't want them containing any fancy logic.

 Why?
 Well, because they are all side-effecty they will be a pain to test rigorously.
 And the combination of fancy logic and limited testing always ends in tears.

 A second word of advice - when you create an effect handler, you also have to design (and document!) the structure of the `value` expected.

-Realise that you are creating a nano DSL when designing this `value` and make it simple too.
+When you do, realise that you are creating a nano DSL for `value` and try to make it simple too.
 Resist tricky.
 Create as little cognitive overhead as possible for the eventual readers of your effectful code.